Mag14011/BioDC/README.md

 Contributions of external code to the BioDC project is most gratefully appreciated.
 The following researchers have contributed code so far.

 - Dr. Fredrik Jansson provided the Python implementation of the Derrida formula.
-- Prof. Jochen Blumberger and Dr. Xiuyun Jiang providing the Python implementaiton of the steady-state flux kinetic model.
+- Prof. Jochen Blumberger and Dr. Xiuyun Jiang provided the Python implementaiton of the steady-state flux kinetic model.

 ### How do I get started?